 I talk about versatility because great fairway woods can provide accuracy and distance off the tee, help you reach long par fours and par fives in two shots, to set up your birdie and eagle opportunities.

-In addition, if you can master a fairway wood, it can be a highly effective club for those tricky up and down chip shots around the green.
+In addition, if you can master a 12 degree fairway wood, it can be a highly effective club for those tricky up and down chip shots around the green.

 Most golfers know the kind of drivers and irons they prefer, but fairway woods always take a bit more thought.

 Many golfers are beginning to move away from the traditional big-headed drivers for the smaller-headed 2 woods or strong 3 woods.